-The Carmichael Mine will be one of 125 coal mines in Australia and in its first stage will produce 10 million tonnes of coal per annum.
+The Carmichael Mine is located in the North Galilee Basin more than 300km from the Queensland coastline and approximately 160kms north-west of Clermont in regional Queensland.
+Once construction is complete, the Carmichael Mine will be one of 125 coal mines in Australia and in its first stage will produce 10 million tonnes of coal per annum.
 The mine is only slightly larger than existing mines in the Hunter Valley and the Bowen Basin.

 The Carmichael Mine, through mining taxes and royalties, will generate billions of dollars for government in its first 30 years of operation.
 This money will help to build new schools, hospitals and roads for Queensland.